ANYMS-A/Algorithmic/README.md

 *A personal blog system based on Flask*

+Please visit https://www.algorithmic.cn to see how it looks like.

+NOTE:
 > Most of the codes are based on the
 > Example application for
 >*[Python Web Development with Flask](http://helloflask.com/en/book)* (《[Flask Web 开发实战](http://helloflask.com/book)》).